Diversity Supplement Grant

 Note: In rare instances, AASM and AASM Foundation Board members may serve as unpaid consultants on an application, however, this requires Executive Committee approval prior to submitting the application.

-1. Research Plan and Goals: Research plain is tailored to the academic level of the candidate and includes goals, milestones, and objectives of the proposed research.
+1. Research Plan and Goals: Research plan is tailored to the academic level of the candidate and includes goals, milestones, and objectives of the proposed research.
 The proposed research must contribute significantly to the research career development of the candidate.

-2. Mentoring and Training Plan: Plan for training includes opportunities to acquire new research, presentation and publication skills; training also includes protections for human subjects or animal care.
-Plan for mentorship includes experiences to increase candidate’s knowledge, skillset and abilities.
+2. Mentoring and Training Plan: Plan for training includes opportunities to acquire new research, presentation, and publication skills; training also includes protections for human subjects or animal care.
+Plan for mentorship includes experiences to increase candidate’s knowledge, skillset, and abilities.

 3. Candidate Statement: Candidate’s career goals, educational achievement and interest in science will be bolstered through this new research experience.
 Appointment of candidate will promote diversity in the sleep research field.